River Thames frost fairs: 1608 (first frost fair that was called a frost fair)

 The first recorded frost fair for which the term "frost fair" was used was in 1608.
+John Chamberlain wrote that the Thames above Westminster was quite frozen and there were "many fantastical experiments".
 There were barbers, pubs, fruitsellers and shoemakers, who lit fires inside of their tents to stay warm.
 Activities at the frost fair included football, and according to an article published in The Saturday Magazine in 1835, dancing, nine-pin bowling, and unlicensed gambling.

 1683–84

 The most celebrated frost fair occurred in the winter of 1683–84.
 Activities included horse and coach racing, ice skating, puppet plays and bull-baiting, as well as football, nine-pin bowling, sledding, fox hunting, and throwing at cocks.

 John Evelyn's account of the 1683-84 frost fair:

 Coaches plied from Westminster to the Temple, and from several other stairs too and fro, as in the streets; sleds, sliding with skeetes, a bull-baiting, horse and coach races, puppet plays and interludes, cooks, tipling and other lewd places, so that it seemed to be a bacchanalian triumph, or carnival on the water.

 For sixpence, the printer Croom sold souvenir cards written with the customer's name, the date, and the fact that the card was printed on the Thames; he was making five pounds a day (ten times a labourer's weekly wage).
 King Charles II bought one.
 The cold weather was not only a cause for merriment, as Evelyn explained:

 The fowls, fish and birds, and all our exotic plants and greens universally perishing.
 Many parks of deer were destroyed, and all sorts of fuel so dear that there were great contributions to keep the poor alive...London, by reason for the excessive coldness of the air hindering the ascent of the smoke, was so filled with the fuliginous steam of the sea-coal ...that one could hardly breath.